-The employees of the Company are entitled to be compensated for unavailed leave as per the policy of the Company, the liability in respect of which is provided, based on an actuarial valuation (using the projected unit credit method) at the end of each year.
+The employees of the Company are entitled to be compensated for unavailed leave as per the policy of the Company, the liability in respect of which is provided, based on management best estimate at the end of each year.
 Accumulated compensated absences, which are expected to be availed or encashed within 12 months from the end of the year end are treated as short term employee benefits and those expected to be availed or encashed beyond 12 months from the end of the year end are treated as other long term employee benefits.
-The company's liability is actuarially determined (using Projected Unit Credit Method) at the end of each year.
-Actuarial gains/ losses are recognised in the Statement of Profit and Loss in the year in which they arise.

-3.10 Provisions and contingent liability
+3.12 Provisions and contingent liability